top of page

 ARBORETUM AND TREE PROGRAM

 The West Chicago Park District was established in 1972 and since has been committed to creating an enhanced quality of life through effective programs, progressive facilities and preservation of parks and natural resources.
 The District has over 400 acres of parks, woodlands, trails and gardens.
 In 2018 the Park District took a new stance on tree management by completing a tree inventory and report; this launched the initiative to become an accredited Level II Arboretum.
 Research efforts revealed a 2,394 tree population of 106 different species in managed areas alone.
 Notably, Reed-Keppler Park is home to a community center, water park, artistic gardens, dog parks and band shell among many other amenities.
 The 100-acre park has the largest tree population in the Park District with 1056 trees of 134 distinct species and a recognizable 625 tree remnant oak stand.
+In 2024, the Park District renewed its Level II Accreditation, which will be in effect through 2029.

 REFORESTATION PROGRAM INITIATIVE & ARBORETUM INITIATIVE